somelinguist/Textastic-Citation-Completions/README.md

 If you specified a default bibliography during installation:

 1. Restart Textastic for it to load the updated completions.
 This is necessary any time the .bib file is updated.
 2. While editing markdown files, Textastic should now offer completions for in-text citations from the .bib file after typing `@`.
+When editing `.tex` files, completions should be triggered for keys in the various citation commands.

 If you want to update the completions after updating the file bookmarked as the default one, just run the shortcut from the Shortcuts app, widget, etc. Then just restart Textastic.